 Probability Density Function Calculator

-“a selected possibility characteristic that suggests the density of any random variable within a certain variety of values is known as a possibility density function”
+“A particular probability function that shows the density of any random variable within a certain range of values is called a probability density function”

 a and b = shape parameters